 Apply for your desired program and once you have completed this online evaluation forward the scores to our Enrolment Services team at firstname.lastname@example.org.
 Please send any questions to the same email address and we will be glad to assist you in finding the answers to make your educational journey a reality.

-If my admission to Selkirk College was deferred from May 2020 to a September 2020 start, will my Study Permit be impacted?
+If my admission to Selkirk College was deferred, will my Study Permit be impacted?

 How will Selkirk College evaluate my application for admission, if I am a post-secondary transfer student?